 - Room rental fee: Often negotiable and waived if the event meets minimum fees.

-- Service charge and sales tax: Anticipate 20% or percentage identified as service fee, and local taxes.
+- Service charge and sales tax: Anticipate 20 percent or percentage identified as a service fee, and local taxes.